27

 4

 • While I was originally leaning towards a First Age explanation, this seems much more likely and better supported by canon.
-Dec 23, 2013 at 16:50
+Commented Dec 23, 2013 at 16:50

 • Dragons were absent from Middle-earth between the War of Wrath and TA2570, but that still establishes plenty of time; +1